Vehicle leasing for businesses

-A Finance Lease is one of the traditional ways of getting a vehicle for a business, and is more suited to vans or vehicles that are going to be doing excessive mileage or suffer damage that falls outside of Fair Wear and Tear.
+A Finance Lease is one of the traditional ways to get a vehicle for a business and is more suited to vans or vehicles that are going to be doing excessive mileage or suffer damage that falls outside of Fair Wear and Tear.

-Alternatively, you can pay something called a peppercorn rental and continue to keep the vehicle for another year.
-The peppercorn rental is usually one monthly payment.
+- You pay something called a Peppercorn Rental and keep the vehicle for another year.
+The Peppercorn rental is usually equivalent to one monthly payment.

 What are the pros and cons of a Finance Lease?

-- Any equity you make when selling the vehicle on is yours to keep
+- Any equity you make when selling the vehicle to a third party is yours to keep

-- There is no mileage or wear and tear restrictions
+- No mileage or wear and tear restrictions.

-What are the benefits of vehicle leasing for businesses?
+What are the business benefits of vehicle leasing?

-We’ve already gone through the individual benefits of each lease option, but there are others, general benefits of vehicle leasing for businesses, including tax benefits.
+We’ve already gone through the individual benefits of each lease option, but there are general benefits to vehicle leasing for businesses, including tax benefits.